Prom: Estonia

 In Estonia, the equivalent of the prom is often called Saja päeva ball.
-The event takes place 100 days prior to graduation and maybe organized with several schools altogether.
+The event takes place 100 days prior to graduation and may be organized with several schools altogether.
 Students can dance but other events may be involved, too, besides ballroom dancing.
 The clothes are much the same kind as in the proms of other countries.

 Finland

 In Finland, the equivalent of the prom is called vanhojen tanssit (senior ball).
 The event is held in February when third-year high school students (the abi) end regular classes in order to prepare for their final abitur exams, and the second year students become the oldest in the school.
 For the remainder of the school year, the second-year students are called vanhat ("the old", or " the seniors").

 For the ball, the second-year students learn 10–15 formal dances, mostly old ballroom dances such as the mazurka or a polonaise.
 Lately, some schools have begun to allow students to perform their own choreographies with their chosen music, after or in between the old ballroom dances.

 In the past, the style was to dress in Victorian gowns and in an old-fashioned way, but these days the attire is similar to U.S. proms.
 Usually, girls wear a long princess gown or a ball gown and the boys wear a black suit.

 After the ball, the students sometimes attend a dinner in the evening, which is sometimes in a very formal restaurant.
-Sometimes students throw a party in the evening to celebrate further.
+Students typically throw a party in the evening to celebrate further.

 France

 In France, high school students have only recently experienced prom.
 On June 27, 2013, more than 300 students in Paris, France held a prom.
-Event planning company White-Tie-Affair partnered up with multiple local companies to host the “Solidarity Prom Ball” charity gala.
+Event planning company White-Tie-Affair partnered up with multiple local companies to host the "Solidarity Prom Ball" charity gala.
 Food, drinks, venue, limousine, as well as gift bags were sponsored by the different companies and provided for the students for free.
 On top of that, famous French music groups Psy4 de la Rime and Alibi Montana were the guest performance of the evening.
-All proceeds from the students’ entrance fee were donated to Donnons Leur Une Chance, a French non-profit organization that will help realize educational projects.
+All proceeds from the students' entrance fee were donated to Donnons Leur Une Chance, a French non-profit organization that will help realize educational projects.